elopio/docs/source/includes/_transactionAPI.md

 4. Augur then uses `eth_getTransactionByHash` to determine if the transaction has been mined or not, indicated by a `null` response.
 A `null` response indicates that the transaction has been (silently) removed from geth's transaction pool.
 This can happen if the transaction is a duplicate of another transaction that has not yet cleared the transaction pool (and therefore geth does not fire a duplicate transaction error), or if the transaction's nonce (but not its other fields) is a duplicate.
 If a `null` response is received from `eth_getTransactionByHash` then Augur will attempt to re-submit the transaction to `augur.rpc.transact` as long the amount of attempts hasn't exceeded `augur.constants.TX_RETRY_MAX`.
 If the attempts to submit the transaction exceed `augur.constants.TX_RETRY_MAX` then a `TRANSACTION_RETRY_MAX_EXCEEDED` error will be sent to the `onFailed` handler and the `augur.rpc.transact` sequence will terminate.

-5. Once the transaction has been successfully mined (`eth_getTransactionByHash` successfully returns the transaction object) the transaction is updated to include the `blockNumber` and `blockHash` and it's `status` is changed to `"sealed"`.
+5. Once the transaction has been successfully mined (`eth_getTransactionByHash` successfully returns the transaction object) the transaction is updated to include the `blockNumber` and `blockHash` and its `status` is changed to `"sealed"`.

 6. When the amount of confirmations of our transaction exceeds `augur.constants.REQUIRED_CONFIRMATIONS` then the transaction is updated to a status of `"confirmed"`.
 A `callReturn` field is added to the transaction object, which is then passed to the `onSuccess` handler, completing the sequence.